QuidLabs/Moulinette/README.md

 ## *L*iquidity-*I*nsuring *T*oken

 QD is a LIT, lite ERC404.
+The `tokenURI` is coming.
 After [maturing](https://www.investopedia.com/terms/z/zero-couponbond.asp)...1 QD can
 be redeemed for $1.
 There's
 a "discount window" during